I needed a new milk frother for my morning coffee, so I went to my favorite ecommerce store to buy one.

 It's no secret that user-generated content is the best example of social proof.

 That's because it's also highly effective.
-UGCs as social proof work best because it features the page of a customer, too.
+UGCs as social proof work best because it also features a customer's page.
 And that's a persuasive influence.
 And that's persuasive influence.

 In fact, companies see a 28% rise in their engagement rate than the standard brand post.